WANF: Gray news expansions

 After purchasing WGCL-TV–WPCH, Gray announced expansions in the news staff and offerings of the WGCL-TV newsroom, which was staffed by 50 to 60 people at the time Meredith sold it.
 In March 2022, Gray declared its intent to add 40 more news employees as well as 9 a.m. and 3 p.m. local newscasts; the staffing expansion ultimately materialized as an increase of 50.
 Two months later, WGCL-TV added a 7 p.m. newscast and began producing a 7–9 a.m. morning newscast for air on WPCH-TV, bringing the total weekday news output across the two stations to 11 hours a day.
 According to Schrader, Gray intended for channel 46 to be a "community-focused local news service" that emphasized breaking news, investigative journalism, and weather coverage.
 Both station and corporate executives said these moves were natural given Gray's longstanding emphasis on local news; news director Kim Saxon pointed out that Gray CEO Hilton Howell regularly watched channel 46's newscasts.
 The changes culminated in the implementation of the new Atlanta News First brand.
-A two-hour prime time news block also airs at 9 p.m. on WPCH-TV.
+A two-hour prime time news block also aired at 9 p.m. on WPCH-TV.

 In its first spring sweeps as Atlanta News First, WANF finished fourth at 6 p.m. with only 34,000 viewers, barely half the viewership commanded by market-leading WSB-TV but within 4,000 viewers of third-place WXIA.
 Its 11 p.m. newscast was a distant fourth with 6,400 viewers, not even half of third-place WXIA's total.
+With the disaffiliation from CBS, by December 2025, the station's news output was 14 1/2 hours a day on weekdays and 4 1/2 hours a day on weekends for a total of 81 1/2 hours.